-There are limited dispersed camping permits available.
+There is a maximium stay limit of 7 consecutive nights and limited dispersed camping permits available.
 MFFC Staff will happily assist visitors with questions, provide maps, camping suggestions and Leave No Trace materials.
 You can download a trail map here.

 Dispersed camping is allowed on MFFC property as long as the following requirements are met:

 - Not a prohibited area – check with Visitor Center staff for list

 - Permit(s) visibly displayed on tent(s)

 - Campsite must be at least 200 feet away from streams and ponds to help protect streamside vegetation and prevent pollution